prathipa160805/NM_UIUX__Casestudy/README.md

 A modern Figma travel app that helps users discover destinations, plan trips, and explore cultures easily.
 Features clean UI, detailed wireframes, and interactive prototypes for Android/iOS focused on smart itineraries and seamless travel.

-💪 FitLife – Your Fitness, Your Way.
+💪 Task management – Your Work, Your Way.
-A Figma fitness app promoting wellness with workouts, meal tracking, and progress insights.
-Designed with clean UI, smart analytics, and motivational flow for users of all fitness levels.
+Task management tools apps typically include features like:

+- Task creation and assignment
+- Project organization
+- Due dates and reminders
+- Progress tracking
+- Collaboration tools
+- Priority setting

+Some popular task management apps include Trello, Asana, and Todoist.
+Would you like more info on any of these?

 🎵 MusicStream – Smart Streaming.
 Infinite Sound.
 A sleek Figma music app with personalized playlists, mood-based recommendations, and immersive UI.
 Includes high-fidelity mockups and interactive prototypes for a smooth streaming experience.